Skip to main content

 February 25, 2026·4 min read

 For many older adults, physiotherapy is most needed precisely when it's hardest to access.
-Pain, reduced mobility, difficulty driving, dependence on others for transport — these are the same factors that create the need for physiotherapy in the first place.
+Pain, reduced mobility, difficulty driving, and dependence on others for transport are the same factors that create the need for physiotherapy in the first place.
 Mobile home visits remove the barriers entirely, bringing qualified treatment to where the patient actually lives.

 What conditions benefit most from home visit physio?

-• Falls prevention and balance training — particularly important for those with a history of falls
+• Falls prevention and balance training, particularly important for those with a history of falls

-• Parkinson's disease — balance, gait, and upper limb function
+• Parkinson's disease: balance, gait, and upper limb function

-• Stroke rehabilitation — strength, coordination, and activities of daily living
+• Stroke rehabilitation: strength, coordination, and activities of daily living

-• General deconditioning — rebuilding strength and mobility after illness or hospitalisation
+• General deconditioning: rebuilding strength and mobility after illness or hospitalisation

-Falls prevention — the most important intervention
+Falls prevention: the most important intervention

 Falls are the leading cause of injury-related hospitalisation in Australians over 65.
 A single fall can result in a hip fracture, prolonged hospitalisation, loss of independence, and a significantly accelerated decline in function.
-Evidence-based falls prevention programs — combining balance training, lower limb strengthening, and home hazard assessment — reduce fall rates by up to 30%.
+Evidence-based falls prevention programs combining balance training, lower limb strengthening, and home hazard assessment reduce fall rates by up to 30%.
 This is one of the highest-impact interventions available in aged care.

 Working at the right pace

 Home visit physiotherapy for older adults is adapted to the individual's capacity and goals.
-Sessions move at whatever pace is appropriate — there's no waiting room, no need to change into clinical clothes, and no pressure to keep to a tight schedule.
+Sessions move at whatever pace is appropriate.
+There's no waiting room, no need to change into clinical clothes, and no pressure to keep to a tight schedule.
 Treatment can take place in the living room, the garden, or wherever the patient is most comfortable.
 Family members or carers are welcome to be present and involved.

 No referral required